Why is kombucha good for me?

-While kombucha brewing is regulated by the Food & Drug Administration (FDA), statements about the health benefits of kombucha have not been approved.
-So, we’re going to tell you our own experience with this fine ferment and toss in some science with it.
+While kombucha brewing is regulated by the Food & Drug Administration (FDA), the FDA has not approved statements about the health benefits of kombucha.
+So, we’re going to tell you about our own experience with this fine ferment and toss in some science with it.

-We view kombucha as living food, and not a trendy lab-made supplement.
-Through the natural fermentation process and source ingredients, kombucha contains live enzymes, organic acids, live and naturally occurring probiotics, B-vitamins, antioxidants, and electrolytes.
+We view kombucha as a living food, not as a trendy lab-made supplement.
+Through the natural fermentation process and sourced ingredients, kombucha contains live enzymes, organic acids, live and naturally occurring probiotics, B-vitamins, antioxidants, and electrolytes.
 We take things a step further by only brewing with organic ingredients and including superfoods and functional herbs.

 - An increase in energy